phosphor-icons/homepage/README.md

 </script>
 ```

 > **Note:** Due to possible namespace collisions with built-in HTML elements, compononent names in the Vue library are prefixed with `Ph`, but otherwise follow the same naming conventions.
+Both Pascal and kebab-case conventions can be used in templates.

 ## Related Projects